slyfox1186/ffmpeg-build-script/README.md

 package is similarly absent from Ubuntu 22.04 and Debian 12; keep the `zix` source build enabled on those releases.

+The template also disables `brotli`, `c-ares`, `freeglut`, `gflags`, `giflib`, `jemalloc`, `libhwy`, `libsndfile`, `libtiff`, and `pcre2`.
+FFmpeg has no configure option for any of them, and every component built here that could consume one is configured with that consumer switched off, so they cost build time and produce nothing linkable. `jemalloc` is the partial exception: FFmpeg accepts `--custom-allocator=jemalloc`, which this script does not pass.
+Set any of these keys back to `true` to restore the source build. `libpng` and `libjpeg-turbo` stay enabled because GPAC probes for `-lpng` and `-ljpeg` and links whichever copies the workspace provides.

+Because an omitted key is disabled and an unknown key is a fatal error, these keys remain supported rather than removed, so configs that list them keep working.

 ## CUDA and hardware acceleration

 GPU discovery is advisory for compile-time feature selection.
 The script: